celron/react-native-web-maps-api/README.md

-# react-native-web-maps
+# react-native-web-maps-api
 > React Native for Web implementation of react-native-maps

+This is based on react-native-web-community/react-native-web-maps It was created because that repository provides an react native interface to google maps through tomchentw.github.io/react-google-maps, is not actively maintained, however a successor JustFly1984/react-google-maps-api or @react-google-maps/api is more actively maintained.

+This uses @react-google-maps/api

+It ia a work in progress

 ## Getting started
 `$ npm install react-native-web-maps --save`

-To implement `react-native-web-maps` we're using the `react-google-maps` package:
+To implement `react-native-web-maps-api` we're using the `@react-google-maps/api` package:

-`$ npm install react-google-maps --save`
+`$ npm install @react-google-maps/api --save`

 Alias the package in your webpack config: